Booms in Idaho, Utah buck the curve of slowing US growth - WTMJ

 As the states tucked between the Rocky Mountains and the West Coast enter the next decade, leaders will have to wrestle with how to keep the growth rolling without letting costs spiral out of control for individual households or straining the natural resources that help draw people to the area.

-The majority of Idaho’s growth, about 60%, has been driven by people moving into the state between 2010 to 2019, according to new Census figures.
+The majority of Idaho’s growth, about 60%, has been driven by people moving into the state between 2010 to 2019, according to data from the Census Bureau’s American Community Survey.
 One in five of those came from California, many of them retirees seeking lower housing prices and some of the most pristine wilderness in the continental U.S.

 The biggest growth driver in Utah, by contrast, is new births.
 As home to The Church of Jesus Christ of Latter-day Saints, a faith that puts a high value on family, Utah has long been among the states with the highest birth rate, largest households and youngest overall population: 31 years old compared to 38 in the U.S. as a whole in 2019.

-Note: This story has been corrected to show the source of the migration data is the American Community Survey, not the 2020 census.